aileensae/Active-Directory-Deployment/README.md

 <h1>This guide will help you accomplish the following:</h1>

 - Set up Resources in Azure
-- Ensure Cpnnoectivity between the Client and Domain Controller
+- Ensure Connoectivity between the Client and Domain Controller
 - Install Active Directory
-- Create and Admin and Normal User Account in AD
+- Create an Admin and Normal User Account in AD
 - Join Client to your domain (mydomain.com)